 ISACA is currently updating the audit/assurance programs for COBIT 5.
-The first group of programs to be released will be a series of programs for the COBIT 5 processes, based on the generic structure developed in the COBIT 5 for Assurance publication.
-The new audit/assurance programs will be fully aligned with COBIT 5, and will explicitly reference all seven enablers.
-The programs will be released by domain beginning with the governance domain Evaluate, Direct and Monitor (EDM) in the first quarter of 2014.
+The first group of programs released was a series of programs for the COBIT 5 processes, based on the generic structure developed in the COBIT 5 for Assurance publication.
+The new audit/assurance programs are fully aligned with COBIT 5, and explicitly reference all seven enablers.
+The next group of programs below has been released.

 This set of new audit/assurance programs and ICQs complements the book Security, Audit and Control Features SAP® ERP, 4th Edition.
 The set includes:

 - SAP ERP Revenue Business Cycle Audit/Assurance Program and ICQ

 - SAP ERP Expenditure Business Cycle Audit/Assurance Program and ICQ

 - SAP ERP Inventory Business Cycle Audit/Assurance Program and ICQ

 - SAP ERP Financial Accounting (FI) Audit/Assurance Program and ICQ